HomeMy WebLinkAboutOrdinance 1655 N.C.S. 06/23/1986FECTIV AT

 drainage, erosion: control and revegetation plan for access road

-segments from "-D"' 'Street and.
-Western Avenue.
+segments from "-D1 'Street and Western Avenue.
 Incorporation of

 damage.